-Under the Fourth Amendment to the United States Constitution, a government official may not unreasonably seize an individual.
-When a police officer uses excessive force in arresting someone or in “self-defense,” that officer has unreasonably seized them in violation of the person’s Fourth Amendment rights under the Constitution.
+Under the Fourth Amendment to the United States Constitution, government officials may not unreasonably seize people.
+When a police officer uses excessive force in arresting someone, or in “self-defense,” that officer has unreasonably seized them in violation of the person’s Fourth Amendment rights under the Constitution.

 If you or someone you know has been injured by a police officer’s use of excessive force, seek immediate medical attention and preserve all potentially relevant evidence, including taking photographs of your injuries.

 If, as is often the case, you have been charged with resisting arrest, make sure you discuss the consequences of pleading guilty with an experienced civil rights attorney, even if you are offered a plea bargain for time served.
 In some cases, a conviction for resisting arrest may prevent you from seeking monetary compensation for your injuries.